web-padawan/pack/README.md

 `gulp app:rename`

-**Note**: generaly, you only should run this once after cloning this repo.
+**Note**: generaly, you only should run this once after cloning this repo.<br>
-Pay attention to that `package.json` is used to get your app name.
+Pay attention to that `package.json` is used to get your app name.<br>
-By design, app name is used as a prefix for all your elements.
+By design, app name is also used as a prefix for all your elements.

 ### Create new page: